sanskrit/raw_etexts/mixed/ebhAratI-sampat/kAvyAni/kathA/daNDin/dashakumAracharitam.md

  These two references appear to us to point to a time when Jainism was powerful enough to make converts.

  Prof. Wilson also notices (p.
 19, Introduction) the incident of the intention to defraud a Yavana merchant of the fair price of a valuable diamond,. (**p.
 77, l.
 18**).
-The name of the Yavana merchant in the Bombay recension is Khaniti and it is possibly formed, as hinted in the notes, of the two words खान + इति (खानेति ) which by a slight elongation of the Mâtrâ or mark ove नso as to be joined to the perpendicular mâtrâ after खmight have been copied to look as खनिति.
+The name of the Yavana merchant in the Bombay recension is Khaniti and it is possibly formed, as hinted in the notes, of the two words खान + इति (खानेति ) which by a slight elongation of the Mâtrâ or mark ove नऽo as to be joined to the perpendicular mâtrâ after खmight have been copied to look as खनिति.
 If this was so, then Khâna would clearly be an Arabic or Persian name.
 In the Southern recension, the name of the Yavana trader is written as असभीति which might be असफ्—इति.
 In éither case, the reference is not to some Greek but to an Arabic or Persian name.

  40.Another allusion to a Yavana trader is found in the Sixth Uchchhvâsa **(p.
 106, 1.
 24)** where Mitragupta is picked up by a Yavana ship of which Râmeshu was the captain.
 Though the name cannot be connected with any Arabic or Persian name in familiar use, there is no doubt that he was a Persian, since there is a reference in the next sentence to watering a thousand grape-plants (**p.
 107, l.
 1**).
 The use of the word Yavana may, moreover, be noted, since according to Sir R. G. Bhandarkar “the Mahomedans were for some time after the conquest of the country by them called Śakas by some of the Sanskrit writers and the name Yavana to designate them came into more general use afterwards,”(Report for the Search of Sanskrit Manuscripts for the years 1887-1891, p. lxviii).
 Thus the word Yavana stands not for a Greek but for a Mahomedan.